Shivani-Ananya/library-management/README.md

 # library-management
 This Library Management System is a simple yet effective Python-based project designed to manage book records, issue books, and track borrowers in a library setup.
+Built using core Python concepts like functions, dictionaries, and file handling, the system allows users to add, search, issue, return, and delete book records through a command-line interface.
+This project helped me enhance my understanding of data management and user interaction in Python applications.
+It’s a practical beginner-level project with scope for future improvements like integrating a GUI or database.
+Feedback, suggestions, and ideas for enhancement are always welcome!